Doctors diagnosed Myron Gill with multiple myeloma more than 20 years ago. He has faith that researchers at IU will develop a cure.

 Multiple myeloma is a blood cancer, specifically a cancer of the plasma cells.
 Plasma cells are a type of immune cell that make antibodies to fight disease and infection.
 Multiple myeloma causes genetic changes to your immune cells that transform them from healthy cells into malignant (cancerous) myeloma cells.
 These cancerous cells typically bind to a person’s bone marrow and can cause bone pain.
 Multiple myeloma is a progressive disease, meaning it worsens over time.
 Other common symptoms of multiple myeloma include: fatigue, bone fracture, susceptibility to infection, and kidney failure.

-The IU Precision Health Initiative’s multiple myeloma research team recently opened the Indiana Multiple Myeloma Biobank Study, which is currently enrolling 1,000 multiple myeloma patients across Indiana who are willing to donate bio specimens, such as blood and saliva, and complete a questionnaire.
+The IU Precision Health Initiative’s multiple myeloma research team recently opened the Indiana Multiple Myeloma Registry, which is currently enrolling 1,000 multiple myeloma patients across Indiana who are willing to donate bio specimens, such as blood and saliva, and complete a questionnaire.
 The goal of the study is to evaluate patients’ clinical, genomic and environmental data to advance clinical trials aimed at developing what could eventually be considered a cure.

 Screening Bariatric Surgery Patients for MGUS